 More specifically, then (and I apologize for the "miserable crank complains about all others from the safety of total obscurity" screeds these things always seem to occasion), Multiverse of Madness labors under the burden of being a direct sequel to the two worst things the MCU has ever produced, WandaVision, the streaming show, and last year's depressing box office champion, Spider-Man: No Way Home.
 (It is not, and in its Marvel way, could never be, a direct sequel to Derrickson's 2016 film, and if it were such a sequel, I would have to agree it's somewhat bad at it.
 Remarkably, it's not horrible at it.)
 I probably ought to have just reviewed WandaVision at the time, TV or not, because it's one of those trainwreck failures that would've been cathartic to discuss, but suffice it to say it was never as good in the execution as its premise, and its premise is betrayed by its ugly MCUness halfway through anyway; Tom King's Vision miniseries, an important comic precursor to the show (though for some reason people only talk about House of M), is superior in every respect.
 No Way Home, on the other hand—this was the last time we saw Stephen Strange (Benedict Cumberbatch)—truly seemed to confirm the most violently alarmist propositions of the MCU's opponents about the end of cinema and/or civilization.
-To stake a position on Multiverse of Madness, then, if you can't recognize a massive gulf in quality between this and that, then I don't know, you're part of the problem no matter which side you fall on.
+To stake a position on Multiverse of Madness, then, if you can't recognize a massive gulf in quality between this and that, favoring this, then I don't know, you're part of the problem no matter which side you fall on.

 Multiverse of Madness, to begin with, has an actual narrative, and maybe the most irritating "you've just decided you don't like it for extrinsic reasons" take I've seen is that it doesn't have a functional screenplay.
-It was written Michael Waldron—of a single subpar season 4 episode of Ricky & Morty, but also of Loki, which is probably the best of the Disney+ shows and, if that means nothing (it means nothing), it's still the one that gets the most out of meandering across six episodes—and he's nominally this thing's sole screenwriter.
+It was written by Michael Waldron—of a single subpar season 4 episode of Ricky & Morty, but also of Loki, which is probably the best of the Disney+ shows and, if that means nothing (it means nothing), it's still the one that gets the most out of meandering across six episodes—and he's nominally this thing's sole screenwriter.
 That's not very plausible, but it does, for once, kind of feel like a single person wrote it.
 Because it does have a very simple screenplay, arguably the most straightforward that one of these things has ever had (undeniably the most straightforward since Ant-Man, and that's at the latest), occurring in something close to real-time and largely devoid of even any act structure, unless you went out of your way to try to impose one on it.
 This is not a bad thing: it's direct and it is consistently to the point, and to the extent it's encumbered with its own MCUness it does a sterling job crawling its way out from the narrative disasters that came before, whereas the advertising for more Marvel crap in the future actually comes off as the natural elaboration of its premise.
 And it's 126 minutes long.
 In no other context would one praise a 126 minute movie for being brief, but for this franchise that's an astoundingly concise runtime, and it even feels concise.